ferrocene/ferrocene/ferrocene/doc/safety-manual/src/core/subset.rst

 For functions in the certified subset of the core library, Ferrous Systems proves the safety to use it in all contexts that are in scope of the certification.

-For functions outside of the certified subset this safety is not proven by Ferrous Systems.
+For functions outside of the certified subset, this safety is not proven by Ferrous Systems.

-Nevertheless using those functions is still possible for customers if they prove the safety themselves.
+Nevertheless, using those functions is still possible for customers if they prove the safety themselves.
 Often this is even more feasible because only the exact usage of the function has to be proven safe and not all possible uses.